rcgsheffield/sheffield_hpc/FAQs.rst

 Insufficient memory in an interactive session
 ---------------------------------------------

-By default, an interactive session provides you with 4 Gigabytes of RAM (sometimes called real memory).
+By default, an interactive session on Stanage provides you with 4016MB of RAM (sometimes called real memory) or on Bessemer with 2 Gigabytes of RAM.

 You can request more than this when running your ``srun`` command.

 .. tabs::